 Bill Venners: In your book, Object-Oriented Software Construction, you write, "For a system of any significant size, the individual quality of the various elements involved is not enough.
 What will count most is the guarantee that for every interaction between two elements there is an explicit roster of mutual obligation and benefits, the contract."
 What is the contract?
 Why is it important?

-components.
-Take a data structure library as an example.
-You might have excellent classes
+a data structure library as an example.
+You might have excellent

 key is the key and

-arguments is reversed.
-The order of arguments might make perfect sense within each class,
+reversed.
+The order of arguments might make perfect sense within

 of a mess—something that is a collection of pieces rather than a

-as to the construction of the individual elements.
-That's one point.
+a whole as to the construction of the individual elements.
+That's

 The second point pertains to how a library needs to be consistent, how its various elements can fit together like the pieces of a puzzle.
 It's not just a matter of defining consistent interfaces, order of arguments, things like that.
 It's also a matter of defining precisely how the various elements are going to communicate with each other and making sure that the conditions of this communication is very precisely defined.
 This is, of course, where the techniques of Design by Contract come in.